CREATING A BRONZE

 THE PROCESS STEP-BY-STEP

-6. The wax sculpture is dipped into a ceramic shell slurry (investment) from six to ten times (allowing each coat to air dry) building up a layer of about 3/8 inch around the wax and its sprue system.
+7. The wax sculpture is dipped into a ceramic shell slurry (investment) from six to ten times (allowing each coat to air dry) building up a layer of about 3/8 inch around the

-9. When the shell is cool (several hours to overnight) the cast is removed (de-vested) by beating with a hammer, sandblasting, and/or scrubbing with a wire brush.
-The sprue system is removed from the casting.
+10. When the shell is cool (several hours to overnight) the cast is removed from the

-10. The bronze sculpture is heated and a patina is obtained by applying various chemicals.
+11. The bronze sculpture is heated, and a patina is obtained by applying various

 The bronze sculpture is now complete!